My name is Tom Veatch. Shall I introduce myself and tomveatch.com to you?

 But decades of keeping my eye on the ball financially diverted me from writing essays here, which is the legacy and the important part of my life.
 (As an issueless uncle, Benefax maximization is primarily via knowledge creation, if not business creation.)
 Don't you, too, feel deeply responsible for having your financial house in order?
 My model is to start with health insurance when I'm 90, and work back from there.
 With three houses paid for, that's covered.
 So now I can finally spare the time to write, and tighten up and share all the things I was thinking about while carrying pipes across job sites, or after the meditation program ends and there is a moment to draw some conclusions.

-No, I'm not (the great) Jordan Peterson, I'm not telling you how to organize your life or become responsible.
-I'm more of a kibitzer on the right way to think about things, just certain things.
+I'm not telling you how to organize your life or become responsible.
+I'm more of a kibitzer on better ways to think about things, just certain things.
 But no, there are no limits to what things.
 And no, I think you shouldn't acknowledge limits to yours either.
 Maybe if all some poor clod can do is barely remember the rules and follow them religiously, then that's the best they can do.
 If the conventional rules capture some useful knowledge, it could be worse.
 But rules originally came from someone's fresh idea of how things are and ought to be, and they actually have no value outside that fresh idea -- that's the enormous, civilization-changing power of a fresh new (better) idea, after all!
 Fresh reconsideration might result in something different, and hooray for progress.
 Or at least would result in a deeper appreciation for the value of valid old ideas, as more than mere conventions to box us in, but with a living spirit in them, appropriate to current circumstances as well as old ones.
-Maybe you can think about things fresh yourself, and come to your own conclusions, too.
-That's what I'm encouraging, hopefully exemplifying, thrilled about.
+Maybe you can think about things freshly yourself, and come to your own conclusions, too.
+That's what I'm encouraging, hopefully exemplifying, and finding purpose through.

 If I did it, anyone can do it.

-And if you don't mind, please give me feedback.
+And if you don't mind, give me feedback.
 Things could always be better!